25BurnettA/CS2341-AlyssaBurnett/Assignment-4/README.md

 Your password is not strong enough, please note the explanation below:
 INSUFFICIENT COMPLEXITY: This password is contained in our dictionary of commonly used passwords, we recommend using at least 2 numbers at the end of your password to ensure its complexity!

+Cost of Search for Separate Chaining: 5002 Comparisons Cost of Search for Linear Probing: 5853 Comparisons

 Process finished with exit code 0

 ----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------